Boundary-Aware Uncertainty for Feature Attribution Explainers: EXPERIMENT SETUP

 \subsection{Competitor Implementation Details}

-\textbf{BayesLIME and BayesSHAP.} \cite{reliable:neurips21} extend the methods LIME and KernelSHAP to use a Bayesian Framework.
+\textbf{BayesLIME and BayesSHAP.} \citet{reliable:neurips21} extend the methods LIME and KernelSHAP to use a Bayesian Framework.
 BayesLIME and BayesSHAP are fit using Bayesian linear regression models on perturbed outputs of the black-box model.
 The posterior distribution of the model weights are taken as the feature attributions instead of the frequentist estimate that characterizes LIME and KernelSHAP.
 We take the expected value of the posterior distribution as the point estimate for feature attributions, and the 95\% credible interval as the estimate of uncertainty.
-To implement BayesLIME and BayesSHAP we use the public implementation\footnote{https://github.com/dylan-slack/Modeling-Uncertainty-Local-Explainability}.
+To implement BayesLIME and BayesSHAP we use the public implementation\footnote{\url{https://github.com/dylan-slack/Modeling-Uncertainty-Local-Explainability}}.
 We set the number of samples to 200, disable discretization for continuous variables, and calculate the explanations over all features.
 Otherwise, we use the default parameters for the implementation.

-\textbf{CXPlain.} \cite{cxplain} introduces the explanation method CXPlain, which trains a surrogate explanation model based on a causal loss function.
+\textbf{CXPlain.} \citet{cxplain} introduces the explanation method CXPlain, which trains a surrogate explanation model based on a causal loss function.
 After training the surrogate model, the authors propose using a bootstrap resampling technique to estimate the variance of the predictions.
-In our experiments we implement the publicly available code\footnote{https://github.com/d909b/cxplain}.
+In our experiments we implement the publicly available code\footnote{\url{https://github.com/d909b/cxplain}}.
 We use the default parameters, which include using a 2-layer UNet model \cite{unet} for the image datasets and a 2-layer MLP model for the tabular datasets.
 We take a 95\% confidence interval from the bootstrapped results as the estimate of uncertainty.